okaysidd/Movies-Trailer/README.md

 # Movies-Trailer

+## Introduction
 This project was part of Udacity Python foundation course.
 It involves building a simple backend for a movies trailer website.

+## How to use
 To get the project running, add the three Python files-
-1. entertainment.py
-2. fresh_tomatoes.py
-3. movies.py
+- <i>entertainment.py</i>
+- <i>fresh_tomatoes.py</i>
+- <i>movies.py</i>

-into the same folder, and then run the entertainment.py file.
+into the same folder, and then run the <i>entertainment.py</i> file.

-The class is defined in the movies.py file and the sample data for four movies is provided in the entertainment.py file.
+The class is defined in the <i>movies.py</i> file and the sample data for four movies is provided in the <i>entertainment.py</i> file.
 The fresh_tomatoes.py file contains the front end of the trailer website, also written inside python.

-The comments in the entertainment.py file make it easier to add more movies in the future.
+The comments in the <i>entertainment.py</i> file make it easier to add more movies in the future.

-The fresh_tomatoes.html file in the repository is the sample result that was created using the Python files, as per the process mentioned above.
+The <i>fresh_tomatoes.html</i> file in the repository is the sample result that was created using the Python files, as per the process mentioned above.